Peter-SB/Minimal-Vs-Controller-API-Article/README.md

 ### Program.cs

-In the first section of our Program.cs file, we set up the web app using WebApplication.CreateBuilder to initialize a new instance of the WebApplicationBuilder class with pre-configured defaults.
-We also add the in-memory SQLite database.
+In the first section of our `Program.cs` file, we set up the web app using `WebApplication.CreateBuilder` to initialize a new instance of the `WebApplicationBuilder` class with pre-configured defaults.

 The `builder.Services` gives access to the `IServiceCollection`, which is used to register services for dependency injection.